Haraj-backend/zatca-sdk-go/README.md

 An unofficial package in Golang to help developers to implement ZATCA (Fatoora) QR code easily which required for e-invoicing

+> ✅ The hash result has been validated the same as the output from ZATCA's SDK as of 18th November 2021
 # Installation

 ```